top of page

 Because body recomposition involves simultaneously building lean tissue and reducing fat mass, scale weight frequently moves slowly or not at all during phases when body composition is improving significantly.
 The body is replacing fat with muscle — which is denser and more metabolically active, but does not produce the dramatic downward scale movement that conventional dieting produces.

-This is why the clients who evaluate their progress by scale weight alone frequently abandon protocols that are working.
+This is why clients who evaluate their progress by scale weight alone frequently abandon protocols that are working.
 The mirror tells a more accurate story — as does how clothing fits, how strength is progressing, how energy is behaving, and how recovery feels between sessions.
 These are the before-and-after metrics that actually reflect body recomposition.

 The PowerSkulpt Approach to Body Recomposition Before and After